Moses of Mardin: Mission to Europe

 Moses provided models for the type, drawing each Serṭo character in his elegant handwriting for the engravers, who engraved the typeface for the press based on his handwriting.
 The colophon is dated September 27, 1555.
 About 1,000 copies were printed: 500 for Europe, 300 for the Syriac Orthodox and Maronite patriarchs, and 200 for Moses, who distributed them to various Eastern churches, including the patriarch of the Church of the East.
 While Dolabani later claimed that copies were kept at the Mor Hananyo Monastery near Mardin, none have been found; they may have been moved to the Church of the Forty Martyrs nearby.

 The edition circulated widely.
-Azariah dei Rossi utilizied this works for clarifying what he perceived as corrupt or obscure passages in the New Testament Vulgate, particularly those containing Aramaic expressions.
+Azariah dei Rossi utilized this works for clarifying what he perceived as corrupt or obscure passages in the New Testament Vulgate, particularly those containing Aramaic expressions.
 To support his argument, he analyzed seventeen Gospel passages with Aramaic words, presenting each first in the Latin Vulgate, then in Syriac (using Serṭo script and cursive Hebrew and Latin transcription), and finally in his own Italian translation.
 Dei Rossi primarily used Teseo Ambrogio degli Albonesi’s Introductio as a resource for learning Syriac, which he viewed as merely a different alphabet for writing Aramaic, while also referencing Widmanstetter’s Elementa.

 Some editions included the entire New Testament, while others contained only the Gospels, sometimes accompanied by Widmanstetter’s Elementa (1555–56), a Syriac primer.
 On his return journey to Mardin, Moses sold copies along the way, including in Famagusta, Cyprus, in October 1556.

 Moses accompanied Patriarch Ignatius Niʿmatallah I (1557–1576) on his flight from Mesopotamia to Rome, undertaken due to increasing persecution of Christians by the Muslims in the Ottoman Empire.
 In Rome, they met Pope Gregory XIII (1572–1585), where Moses assisted his patriarch in communicating with the Italians.
 From 1581 to 1585, Moses taught Arabic and Syriac at the Collegio dei Neofiti in Rome.
 He continued to teach Syriac, serving as a tutor to Andreas Masius and other humanists, and maintained correspondence in Syriac with Masius.
 Moses returned to Mardin around 1556, where he continued copying manuscripts, including finishing his copy of the Chronicle of Michael the Great (now lost, but the copy Moses made underlies the only surviving witness).
 He also copied and translated numerous works, including Syriac liturgical texts, biblical books, philosophical works (such as Aristotle via Jacob of Edessa), and other historical chronicles besides Michael's.
 Several manuscripts copied by Moses survive, including Harley MS 5512 (British Library), containing parts of the Roman Missal in Serṭo with Syriac anaphoras, written for the Ethiopian convent in Rome.